Cameron under pressure over Britain's crowded runways

 A study by the Frontier Economics consultancy has shown Paris Charles de Gaulle and Frankfurt have 1,000 more annual flights to the three largest cities in China than Heathrow.

-Today, multinational businesses like GlaxoSmithKline (GSK.L), Miscrosoft (MSFT.O) and Cisco (CSCO.O) have offices near Heathrow, but business groups such as London First fear major firms could move their European bases to the continent if Heathrow cannot add routes to emerging markets.
+Today, multinational businesses like GlaxoSmithKline, Miscrosoft and Cisco have offices near Heathrow, but business groups such as London First fear major firms could move their European bases to the continent if Heathrow cannot add routes to emerging markets.

 Global accounting firm KPMG has already moved its European base from London to a building near Frankfurt airport.